 How do you tell squinancywort from bedstraw?
 Down on your knees to inhale- it’s vanilla scented.
 Squinancywort: Asperula cynanchica.
-Vanilla scented.
-A woodruff.
-Jizz to distinguish from bedstraws which are a sharper white.
+It's a woodruff.

 Lady’s bedstraw is still in bud.
 The yellow flowers smell pleasantly of coumarin, Marjorie Blamey tells us.
 This is a season to be on your knees, down on the ground, sniffing.
 Last time I did that, to take photographs, three black Labradors came jumping all over me!

 In the parkland habitat of Helsington Barrows there’s a mature oak tree I’ve come to know and love.
 Each year, I look to see if it has catkins.
 None this year.
 Some years it’s rich with them.
 I’ve tried to find out what’s going on here.
 If you know the answer I’d be glad to know it.